Angelina sedum

 - Is Angelina sedum good for the Colorado Front Range?

-- Yes.
-Angelina sedum is included in the Front Range Plant Finder as a groundcover suited to Colorado's Front Range.
+- Yes, Angelina sedum is a well-suited groundcover for Colorado's Front Range.

 - How big does Angelina sedum get?